Israel Folau: Gay Halifax player Keegan Hirst criticises Catalans Dragons signing

 "Our great game is tasked with fighting against homophobia and standing up for the values it puts such high stock in.

-"It shows none of the bravery, cameraderie or integrity @rfl expects from its players, staff and fans."
+"It shows none of the bravery, camaraderie or integrity @rfl expects from its players, staff and fans."

 Folau reached a settlement with Rugby Australia in December having sued for £7.4m on the grounds of religious discrimination.